luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 #### Fetch online model given model identifier

-The pipeline downloads and caches the model from the Model Hub.
+The pipeline downloads the model from the Model Hub and caches it locally.

 ```python
 >>> pipeline = transformers.pipeline(model='FacebookAI/roberta-large-mnli')